 Each system within your enterprise comes pre-configured with some built-in nomenclature and culture.
 If you look at these systems at the database level, where table and column names have been abbreviated, determining meaning and use can be difficult.
 This can lead to confusion about how different systems or departments manage similar attributes.
 While these architecture diagrams can help lead the conversation, working directly with the business users is the best way to ensure you accurately model your business.

 When we rely on the existing structures of systems within the organization, we may find ourselves modeling scenarios the business does not require.
 This can be due to changes in the business structure over time or an incomplete understanding of the problem when the system was implemented.
-It is important to take advantage of the current mindshare of the business users and to build your MDS model as the business wants it.
+It is important to take advantage of the current mindshare of the business users and to build your MDS model as the business intends.

 With the advent of the MDS Add-In for Excel, Master Data Services has revolutionized the modeling process.
 In the past, there was a gulf between modelers who read and create data models and the rest of the business.
 The best way to bridge this gulf is to design a model, review it with the users, receive feedback, and repeat the process.
-With competing products, this process usually takes weeks or months for each iteration, whereas with the Add-In for Excel, a team can create a fully populated model in a couple of days.
+With competing products, this process usually takes weeks or months for each iteration, whereas with the Add-In for Excel, a team can create a fully populated model in a few days.

 Excel is a great intermediate location for data from any source.
 Many of the datasets currently managed in your organization already exist within Excel.
 For any data that does not exist in an Excel sheet, you can use the existing data features in Excel to load the data into a workbook.
-Once the data is loaded into Excel, you can create a new entity by using the Create Entity wizard.
+Once the data is loaded into Excel, you can create a new entity by using the Create Entity Wizard.

 One of the most common concerns when helping data stewards model data in MDS is how to handle history within the system.
 In most cases, these concerns are not drawn from operational systems, as these systems typically focus on the processing of the current state.
 Analytic systems such as data warehouses or data marts need to store or report information based on changes over time.
 Most modeling discussions quickly turn to managing these dimensions changes in MDS.
 This is the wrong way to look at it.
 The role of MDS is to create the changes, not to store them for reporting purposes.
 We need to look at how to leverage the existing tools in MDS to send these changes to the reporting systems that require them.